quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_24.7_SplitTime.md

 #### Pulse Propagation Verification

 Background context: The direction of pulse propagation can be verified by checking the initial conditions and how they evolve over time.
-For linearly polarized waves, the fields \(Ex\) and \(Hy\) should propagate in a specific direction based on their relative phases.
+For linearly polarized waves, the fields $Ex $ and$Hy$ should propagate in a specific direction based on their relative phases.

-:p How do you verify that pulses propagate both to the right and left with no initial \(H\) field?
+:p How do you verify that pulses propagate both to the right and left with no initial $H$ field?
 ??x
-To verify this, we set up an initial condition where only \(Ex\) has non-zero values:
+To verify this, we set up an initial condition where only $Ex$ has non-zero values:

 ```python
 # Example pseudocode for setting initial conditions